-The purpose of this standard award term is to ensure government-wide uniformity in establishing the DUNS number as the universal identifier for federal financial assistance applicants, as well as recipients and their direct subrecipients (if applicable), and to establish the SAM as the repository for standard information about applicants and recipients.
+The purpose of this standard award term is to ensure government-wide uniformity in establishing a unique entity identifier for federal financial assistance applicants, as well as recipients and their direct subrecipients (if applicable) and to establish the SAM as the repository for standard information about applicants and recipients.

-At the time of award application, your agency was required to provide its DUNS number and be registered in the SAM database.
+At the time of award application, your agency was required to provide its unique entity identifier and be registered in the SAM database.

-Your agency should continue to use the same DUNS number provided in your award application and update, as needed, the information associated with that DUNS number.
-If your agency is authorized to make subawards under its award, your agency may make subawards only to entities that have DUNS numbers.
-For more information about your DUNS number, please contact D&B using the toll-free number 866-705-5711 or visit http://fedgov.dnb.com/webform.
+Your agency should continue to use the same unique entity identifier provided in your award application and update, as needed, the information associated with that unique entity identifier.
+If your agency is authorized to make subawards under its award, your agency may make subawards only to entities that have unique entity identifiers.